Because if you’re making mistakes, you’re trying new things,

 So often we wait for the perfect circumstances to do what we really want.
 We wait until we “retire,” until we have more money or time.

-Do you know anyone who has more time than they used to?
-Plus, some people retire only to find they don’t have the health or the financial wherewithal to do what they want.
+Some people retire or find themselves in my position only to find they don’t have the health or the financial wherewithal to do what they want.
 I’ve been lucky.
-I’m way past retirement age and am doing what I love.
+I’m way past retirement age and am doing what I love, even though I’m doing it alone.

 I consider that each day that I open my eyes and wake up is a wonderful day to celebrate.
-Steve Jobs said it well:

 “For the past 33 years, I have looked in the mirror every